Ghislaine Maxwell pleads not guilty to new sex trafficking charges

 Ghislaine Maxwell made a rare appearance in a New York City courthouse on Friday, when she pleaded not guilty to two new charges of sex trafficking a 14-year-old girl allegedly for Jeffrey Epstein to abuse at his house in Palm Beach, Florida, between 2001 and 2004.

-Maxwell has been under detention in a federal prison in Brooklyn since she was first charged in July 2020.
-She appeared in-person for the first time to the Manhattan courthouse.
+Maxwell, 59, has been under detention in a federal prison in Brooklyn since she was first charged in July 2020.
+She appeared in-person for the first time to the Manhattan courthouse, where she wore her hair down and appeared thin and weak.

+Epstein's alleged madam wore blue prison-issued clothing and sneakers as she sat flanked by attorneys.
+Her ankles were shackled, but her hands were not cuffed.

-She spoke only when prompted Friday, telling the judge, "Yes, your honor" and "I have, your honor," before one of her attorneys entered the not guilty plea on her behalf.
+She spoke only when prompted Friday, telling the judge, "Yes, your honor" and "I have, your honor," before one of her lawyers entered the not guilty plea on her behalf.

 GHISLAINE MAXWELL TO FACE 2 SEPARATE MANHATTAN CRIMINAL TRIALS